 Image 1 by: The Gorge Guide Image 2 by: Asheville Trails

-0.4 miles | 11 min | Easy
+0.4 miles | 11 min | easy

 Dry Falls Trail is one of the simple yet beautiful trails in the Nantahala National Forest.
 This short trail is perfect for a simple adventure, and it has a pretty perk.
 The trail loops behind a stunning waterfall into a small cave, where you will likely be sprayed from the mist of the waterfall, perfect for a hot day.
 This trail is worth it for almost anyone because of its beautiful simplicity of trekking through the rocky forest and enjoying the magnificence of the waterfall.
 You have to walk up some stairs, and it can get slippery, but it is well worth it.